The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 The Appeals Court has twenty-five statutory justices, including the chief justice.
 Like most intermediate appellate courts, the Appeals Court almost always sits in panels of three.
 The composition of the three-judge panels changes regularly, so that each justice has the opportunity to sit with every other justice.
 Learn more about the Appeals Court justices and former justices by clicking here.

-Following oral argument, the three justices on a panel will write a decision, known as an opinion, for the court.
+Following oral argument, the three justices on the panel will write a decision, known as an opinion, for the court.
 In the small number of instances in which the justices disagree, there may be more than one opinion; then, two justices would constitute the majority, and the other justice, the minority.

 Following a decision by the Appeals Court, some cases are appealed to the Supreme Judicial Court.
 The Supreme Judicial Court agrees to hear a small number of such cases.
 The vast majority of appeals are decided only by one of the two courts.